guikarai/protect-data-on-linuxone-with-pervasive-encryption/part3.md

-# Welcome in step3 - Pushing crypto activity data to ELK microservice
+# Welcome in step 3 about pushing crypto activity data to the ICP ELK microservice.

 ## Agenda of this section is about:
     1. Tooling for ELK crypto stack